LunaCapra/LunaCapra/README.md

   </tr>
 </table>

-I promise no support for any of my repositories.
+I do not promise any support for any of my repositories.